What is a project management dashboard?

 Basecamp

 Basecamp is a private, secure space online where people working together can organize and discuss everything they need to get a project done.
 See it, track it, discuss it, act on it.
-Tasks, discussions, deadlines, and files - everything’s predictably organized in Basecamp.
-The following metrics are some of the most commonly used Basecamp Klips:
+Tasks, discussions, deadlines, and files—everything’s predictably organized in Basecamp.

 Completed To Dos

-See a list of tasks each team member has completed using a handy drop down menu.
+See a list of tasks each team member has completed using a handy drop-down menu.

 Basecamp Todo